EnviroDIY/ModularSensors/README.md

 A note about timezones:  It is possible to create multiple logger objects in your code if you want to log different sensors at different intervals, but every logger object will always have the same timezone and timezone offset.
 If you attempt to call these functions more than once for different loggers, whatever value was called last will apply to every logger.

 Setup and initialization functions:
 - **init(int SDCardPin, int interruptPin, int variableCount, Sensor variableList[], float loggingIntervalMinutes, const char loggerID = 0)** - Initializes the logger object.
 Must happen within the setup function.
 Note that the variableList[], loggerID are all pointers.
+The SDCardPin is the pin of the chip select/slave select for the SPI connection to the SD card.
 - **setAlertPin(int ledPin)** - Optionally sets a pin to put out an alert that a measurement is being logged.
 This should be a pin with a LED on it.

 Functions to access the clock in proper format and time zone: